MandyHackney/MandyHackney/README.md

 - 👋 Hi, I’m @MandyHackney
 - 👀 I’m interested in mycology
 - 🌱 I’m currently learning GIS
-- 💞️ I’m looking to collaborate on consrvation projects
+- 💞️ I’m looking to collaborate on conservation projects
 - 📫 How to reach me is via messaging
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am from West Virginia